How Does My HVAC System Work?

 Steam Radiant Heating System

 Steam radiators are nostalgic and not often used today.
 They are characterized by cast iron upright radiators radiating heat with steam.
-Steam systems come in two varieties, one-pipe and two-pipe systems.
-With one-pipe systems, the water and steam travel in the same pipe but opposite directions.
+Steam systems come in two varieties: one-pipe and two-pipe systems.
+With one-pipe systems, the water and steam travel in the same pipe but in opposite directions.
 In two-pipe systems, steam flows in one pipe, and water condensate returns in another set of pipes.
 Heat is distributed with steam piping and radiator units.

 Fuel Sources – Steam boilers may be fueled by natural gas, propane, oil, or electricity.